-If you wish to guide your legacy towards a specific project or part of NWRI's work, you may consider a directed donation or endowment fund.
+If you wish to guide your legacy towards a specific project or part of NWR's work, you may consider a directed donation or endowment fund.
 An endowment fund would allow you to apply restrictions to the amount and timing of funds spent, thereby allowing you to direct your gift towards your greatest passion.
 To learn more about these options, please contact our Executive Director, Laura Stastny, at email@example.com.

 Consider a Donation of Land

 When you donate land to Nebraska Wildlife Rehab, either during your lifetime or after your death, you ensure that the land will benefit Nebraska's native wildlife.
 Donated land throughout the state of Nebraska will be protected and serve as a release site and habitat for hundreds of native species.